 Self-storage units can be lifesavers for people who are moving, renovating or live in smaller homes or apartments.
 When renting, it’s important to consider price, security, climate control and convenience.
-Our partners at ConsumerAffairs researched the best storage units in San Diego to help you choose a safe and affordable facility to store your belongings.
+ConsumerAffairs researched the best storage units in San Diego to help you choose a safe and affordable facility to store your belongings.

 Storage units can be used to store extra furniture, holiday decorations or any other belongings you don’t need at hand but don’t want to throw away or donate.
 The type of storage unit you need depends on the items you’re storing.

 Outdoor storage facilities provide drive-up access, which is more convenient for loading and unloading furniture or other large items.
 Many outdoor facilities also offer vehicle storage, letting you park your car, RV or boat until you need it.
 These units are less likely to have climate or temperature control but are generally less expensive.

 Indoor storage facilities are common in San Diego.
 These facilities are multi-story buildings with doors that open into interior hallways and elevator access to the upper floors.
 These units are often temperature-controlled, meaning they have heating and air conditioning, or climate-control, which means they use high-quality HVAC systems to manage temperature, air quality and humidity.

 Climate-controlled units can help protect your possessions from the extreme heat of San Diego’s summers.
 Common storage items that can be damaged by extreme temperatures include: